-The Center for Autism and Developmental Disabilities is closed for at least 30 days as mandated by the Governor in response to the COVID19 issue and for the health and safety of our families.
+The Center for Autism and Developmental Disabilities is closed until at least June 30 in response to the COVID19 issue and for the health and safety of our families.
 Patient visits will be rescheduled as soon as possible after the campus reopens.

 Behind Every Child